 Corey: I never saw anything but a black hog.”

 At his own pre-trial examination, the judge tried to bring up Corey’s accusations against Martha regarding the cat and the ox.
 Corey refused to bring up that testimony, instead “standing mute.”

 Thomas Gould testified that Corey said “he knew enough against his wife to do her business,” and the court wanted to know just what that meant.
-But Corey maintained his innocence, pled guilty, and refused to answer to any questions regarding his prior testimony against his wife.
+But Corey maintained his innocence, pled guilty, and refused to answer any questions regarding his prior testimony against his wife.

 Indeed, Corey so refused to speak during his trial that the trial never came to an end.
 He would not be convicted because Corey would later be killed while being tortured by Sheriff Corwin that coming September.